nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ViewCommandActivityDiagram](images/DG-images/ViewCommandActivityDiagram.png)

-### Add/Remove Participant to/from Event feature - enroll/expel
+### Add/Remove participant to/from event feature - enroll/expel

 This feature allows Managera users to quickly add/remove a participant to/from an event according to the current filtered list of events and participants visible to the user.